 Final thoughts

-Artillery X1 and CR-10 V2 are great printers with big build volume and nice features.
+Artillery X1 and CR-10 V2 are great printers with a big build volume and nice features.
 They assure decent printing quality and speed.
-Together with the CR-10s Pro they represent the best of cartesian 3d printing technology for big prints.
+Together with the CR-10s Pro, they represent the best of cartesian 3d printing technology for big prints.
 The Artillery X1 is today $100 cheaper than the CR-10 V2 and I fill there is more for the money.
 Hardware is not everything though.
-Creality has bigger community and tonnes of mods and upgrades available.
+Creality has a bigger community and tonnes of mods and upgrades available.